DebonairSM/job-apply/README.md

 The system automatically backs up your database, session, and artifacts to My Documents to protect your data.

 **Backup Location**
-The system automatically detects your Documents folder location and uses the application name for the backup folder:
+The system automatically detects your Documents folder location and uses a shared backups directory with app-specific subfolders:
-- Custom path: Set `BACKUP_PATH` environment variable to specify a custom backup directory
+- Custom path: Set `BACKUP_PATH` environment variable to specify a custom backup directory (should point to app-specific folder)
-- Windows with OneDrive: `%USERPROFILE%\OneDrive\Documents\opportunities\`
+- Windows with OneDrive: `%USERPROFILE%\OneDrive\Documents\backups\Opportunities\`
-- Windows without OneDrive: `%USERPROFILE%\Documents\opportunities\`
+- Windows without OneDrive: `%USERPROFILE%\Documents\backups\Opportunities\`
-- Mac/Linux: `~/Documents/opportunities/`
+- Mac/Linux: `~/Documents/backups/Opportunities/`
-- Fallback: `data/backups/` (if Documents folder is not available)
+- Fallback: `data/backups/Opportunities/` (if Documents folder is not available)

-The backup folder name matches the application name from `package.json` to keep backups organized by application.
+The parent `backups` directory is shared by multiple applications, with each app getting its own subfolder.
+This keeps backups organized while allowing multiple apps to use the same backup location.

 **What's Backed Up**
 - Database files (`app.db` with all jobs, leads, learning data)